microsoft/DMF/Dmf/Modules.Library/Dmf_QueuedWorkItem.md

 VOID
 DMF_QueuedWorkItem_Flush(
     _In_ DMFMODULE DmfModule
-    )
+    );
 ````
-Flushes any pending work.
-If its callback has not yet started executing, it won't start.
-If its callback has
+Flushes any pending work item.
+If its callback has not yet started executing, it will execute before
-started executing this Method waits until its callback has finished executing.
+this Method returns.
+If its callback has started executing it will finish executing before this
+Method returns.

 ##### Returns